-Recently, I have had some of my writing buddies getting all depressed because they had set themselves some goals for last year that they failed to achieve.
+Every year, some of my writing buddies get all depressed because they had set themselves some goals for last year that they failed to achieve.
 The Little Miss Optimist in me is forced to come in and reminded them of all the things they have achieve instead.
 It’s that silver-lining view, but so many forget to use it.

 Sometimes it’s a knock back to see that massive goal that you had set yourself come crumbling down around your ears.
 However, that goal was set for a reason.
 Without it, you wouldn’t spend the time necessary to turn that goal into a reality.
 And sometimes, you might have actually achieved your goal, but just not in the way you had expected.